esripdx/mapattack-server/README.md

 * board - indicates that this trigger is a board, used to search for "board" triggers
 * board:XXXXXX - specifies the board_id of this trigger
 * board:twitter_id:XXXXXX - the Twitter ID of the person who created the board, for access control
-* game:XXXXXX - when a game is started from a board, this specifies the game_id of the active game

 Properties: